-Details on how to format the student data sync for the UK.
+Details on how to format the student data sync for Europe.

 About the Student Sync

-The student sync enables universities to pre-create accounts for all students.
+The student sync enables universities to pre-create and update accounts for all students.
 By having an account for every student at a university it enables key workflows for universities including:

 What data is included in the sync is up to the university but a list of available fields is available below.

 The following values are supported.
 Required fields are indicated in bold and with an asterisk (*).

 |This is the basic identifier for each user in Handshake.
 This must be unique for each user - meaning that the same email cannot be tied to two student accounts.
 As a security measure, the institution domain must belong to your institution.

 |This MUST be unique and should never change for each student.
 This serves as the “anchor” in imports so that other sensitive fields (such as email) can be updated around this value.
 Most institutions will use a student’s university ID number.
 This should NOT match any part of a student’s email_address, or their cardID, as both fields are subject to change (due to last name changes, lost ID cards, etc.)

 |The preferred name of the student.
 This is shown in the application to the student.